Prerequisites

 directory and a series of HTML files that describe every class, method, and function.
 The

-Wherever code is preceeded by a Doxygen style comment of the form `/** ... */` in the header,
+Wherever code is preceeded by a Doxygen style comment of the form /** ... */

 those comments will appear in the generated documentation.
 Try adding documentation to your